COVID-19 Shoot Guidelines

 4. Obligations of the Model

-4.1 The Model shall arrive to a booking in good time and be fully prepared with all that may be required for the particular assignment in question including (but not limited to) the specified wardrobe and accessories.
+4.1 The Model shall arrive to a booking in good time and be fully prepared with all that may be required for the assignment in question including (but not limited to) the specified wardrobe and accessories.

 4.2 The Model must inform SR of a material change in the Model's appearance including but not limited to weight loss/gain, hair colour style and length.